railsuser2014/openobject-doc-book-en/0/index.rst

 Part Seven, :ref:`part-qual`, is focused on the Process description and Documentation & Knowledge handling that OpenERP manages.

-Finally Part Eight, :ref:`part-config`, structured in two chapters, explains first how to administer and configure OpenERP, then provides a methodology for implementing OpenERP in your entreprise.
+Finally Part Eight, :ref:`part-config`, structured in two chapters, explains first how to administer and configure OpenERP, then provides a methodology for implementing OpenERP in your enterprise.

 	.. note::  *About the authors*